vtexdocs/dev-portal-content/docs/guides/vtex-io/Storefront-Guides/styling.md

 ### Develop your Store Theme

-Ensure your store has a [Store Theme](https://developers.vtex.com/docs/guides/vtex-io-documentation-store-theme) developed following the [Storefront](https://developers.vtex.com/docs/guides/getting-started-3) guide.
+Make sure your store has a [Store Theme](https://developers.vtex.com/docs/guides/vtex-io-documentation-store-theme) developed following the [Getting Started](https://developers.vtex.com/docs/guides/getting-started-3) tutorial.

 ### Check the builders

-Check if the Builders are properly installed in your Store Theme.
+Check if the builders are properly installed in your Store Theme.
 To use builders, your account must have at least version `vtex.builder-hub@0.293.4` installed.
-Also, you need to specify them in the app’s `manifest.json` file.
+Also, you need to specify them in the app's `manifest.json` file.
 Learn more in [Builders](https://developers.vtex.com/docs/guides/vtex-io-documentation-builders).

 You must have at least the following builders configured: